spshant/dotnet-framework-early-access/release-notes/NET48/dotnet-48-changes.md

 The AppSetting looks like this:
 <add key=""Transactions:ContextKeyRemotingLeaseLifetimeInMinutes"" value=""5""/>The value specifies the lease lifetime for the object, in minutes.`` [672774, System.Transactions.dll, Bug, Build:3673]
 * Fixed an accessibility problem to have navigation information for ExpandAll/CollapseAll ToggleButtons on workflow designer.
 [682170, System.Activities.Presentation.dll, Bug, Build:3673]
+* Previously Visual Studio builds of C# projects would create 3 temporary files and not clean them.
+With this change, the files are only created for C# projects that contain XAML files and utilize the XamlAppDef build action and those files are deleted with the Clean task.
+[392996, System.Workflow.Runtime.dll, Bug, Build:3694]